 Bear spent three years in a cage with little to no attention at a no-kill rescue.
 He's our friendly ambassador at special events.

-Auggie is an old guy with a bad leg, heart-worm and a big heart
+Auggie was an old guy with a bad leg, heart-worm and a big heart.
+Instead of euthanasia, he spent three happy years at the Ranch.

 Mazie came to the Ranch for hospice care with a huge abdominal tumor (upper right).
 However the tumor was successfully removed and proved benign.
 She is now sleek, athletic and very happy.